There are 3 main investment classes an SMSF can invest in, namely:

 Once your SMSF is established, you can open up a share trading account for your SMSF.
 This can be with a traditional full service broker or an online broker.

 Another good option is to use Separately Managed Accounts.
 As the transaction costs are low and it will assist you as a Trustee, in acquiring a diversified share portfolio.

 You can use the following strategies in your SMSF for share investments:

 II.
 Bank and Fixed Term Deposits

-First of all, your SMSF should have a bank operating account.
+First of all, your SMSF should have an operating bank account.
 This is the main bank account for the SMSF.
 Superannuation Warehouse is not prescriptive on where to open up your bank account.
-Obviously, finding somewhere that will do this at the lowest cost will get you the best deal for your SMSF.
+Obviously, finding somewhere doing this at the lowest cost will get you the best deal for your SMSF.

 Part of your investment strategy can be to put some or all of your Fund’s investments into a fixed term deposit.
 The great advantage of this is that capital is guaranteed (government guarantee) and high rates of interest can be earned, sometimes close to 7% per annum.